srinarayan-srikanthan/GenAIExamples/ChatQnA/docker_compose/intel/cpu/xeon/README.md

   restart: always
 ```

-Once the services are up, open the following URL in your browser: http://{host_ip}:5174.
+Once the services are up, open the following URL in the browser: http://{host_ip}:5174.
 By default, the UI runs on port 80 internally.
-If you prefer to use a different host port to access the frontend, you can modify the port mapping in the `compose.yaml` file as shown below:
+If the developer prefers to use a different host port to access the frontend, it can be modiied by port mapping in the `compose.yaml` file as shown below:

 ```yaml
   chaqna-gaudi-conversation-ui-server: